Americans Are Living Longer and Outlasting Their Life Insurance

 States Where the Longevity Lapse Is Longest

 The longevity lapse varies by state.
-CDC data from the 2021 U.S. State Life Tables (NVSR Volume 73, Number 7) shows a 9.0-year spread in life expectancy at birth across states, from Hawaii's 79.9 years to Mississippi's 70.9 years.
-These birth-based figures represent a floor for the lapse: because conditional life expectancy at 65 is always higher than life expectancy at birth, residents in every state who reach 65 will outlive their coverage by more years than the birth figures suggest.
+CDC data from the 2021 U.S. State Life Tables (NVSR Volume 73, Number 7) records a nine-year spread in life expectancy at birth across states, from Hawaii's 79.9 years to Mississippi's 70.9 years.
+These birth-based figures set a floor for the lapse: because conditional life expectancy at 65 is always higher than life expectancy at birth, residents in every state who reach 65 will outlive their coverage by more years than the birth figures suggest.

-Hawaii leads the nation at 79.9 years (77.0 for males, 83.1 for females).
-Massachusetts ranks second at 79.6, followed by Connecticut at 79.2, New Jersey and New York at 79.0 and Minnesota at 78.8.
-Based on birth-based figures alone, a 45-year-old in Hawaii who buys a 20-year term policy can expect to outlive it by about 15 years at minimum.
-For those who survive to retirement, the nationally observed conditional life expectancy at 65 puts the actual lapse closer to 17 to 20 years.
+Hawaii leads the nation at 79.9 years (77 for males, 83.1 for females).
+Massachusetts ranks second at 79.6, followed by Connecticut at 79.2, New Jersey and New York at 79 and Minnesota at 78.8.
+Birth-based figures alone put the minimum longevity lapse at about 15 years for a 45-year-old Hawaiian who buys a 20-year term.
+For those who survive to 65, conditional life expectancy data puts the actual lapse closer to 17 to 20 years.

-At the other end, Mississippi has the lowest life expectancy at 70.9 years, followed by West Virginia at 71.0 and Alabama at 72.0.
-Even in these states, a 65-year-old who has already survived to that age has a remaining life expectancy above 17 years for men and above 19 years for women.
-The longevity lapse is a national problem, not a coastal one.
+Mississippi has the lowest life expectancy at 70.9 years, followed by West Virginia at 71 and Alabama at 72.
+Even in those states, a 65-year-old has a remaining life expectancy above 17 years for men and above 19 years for women.
+The longevity lapse reaches every state.

 1